noahnle/savei/README.md

 Savei is a Python-based application designed to predict particle impact velocity in cold spray additive manufacturing processes.
 This tool aims to assist engineers and researchers in optimizing and analyzing cold spray techniques by providing accurate velocity predictions based on various input parameters.

-### ⚠️ DISCLAIMER ⚠️

-This tool is intended for educational and research purposes only.
-It is your responsibility to ensure that any use of this tool complies with all applicable laws and regulations.
-The developers and contributors of this project are not responsible for any misuse or consequences arising from the use of this tool.

 ## Features

 - Make predictions using advanced computational models.